Kgym-Hina/ModularMotionUpgradeFix/README.md

 # ModularMotionUpgradeFix

-Manually find the guid before and after update.
+Plz manually find the guid before and after update.